Chocohead/Fabric-ASM/README.md

 ### Waiting for High Tide
 Registering additions that want to be made has to happen very early on in the mod loading process.
 As a result it is quite reasonable to expect that a given mod's initialisers are yet to be run.
 To resolve this (and the class loading pitfalls described below), MM has a system of "Early Risers" which are classes that implement `Runnable` and are called as early as when necessary.

-Early Risers are defined via a custom property in a mod's `fabric.mod.json`.
-The key is `mm:early_risers` whilst the value is an array of class name strings.
-Putting anything else there will result in an `IllegalStateException` being thrown whilst trying to parse the class names.
-The provided example's Early Riser definition is [here](example/resources/fabric.mod.json#L22-L24).
+Early Risers are defined via an [entrypoint](https://fabricmc.net/wiki/documentation:entrypoint) defined like normal in a mod's `fabric.mod.json`.
+The Early Riser entrypoint name is `mm:early_risers`, and it uses the type `Runnable` so will have `run` called on entry.
+The provided example's Early Riser definition is [here](example/resources/fabric.mod.json#L20-L22).

-An individual mod will have the Early Risers it defines loaded in the order that they are specified.
-All mod jars should be present on the classpath at this point, so whilst technically speaking there is no restriction for an Early Riser to be defined in the same jar as the class that defines it is, practically speaking it is more sensible for the definitions to be only what the jar contains.

 ### Navigating the Entrance
 The earliness that extensions require poses potential pitfalls from class loading.
 Given the main launch class will get to be resolved, any accidental reference to a class that might have Mixins that need to be applied will certainly result in a sad time.
 As a consequence there's a great need to be careful the for classes that might be loaded by an Early Riser.